Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Abstract

 \section{Abstract}

 We introduce a sequence-conditioned critic for Soft Actor--Critic (SAC) that models trajectory context with a lightweight Transformer and trains on aggregated $N$-step targets.
-Unlike prior approaches that (i) score state--action pairs in isolation or (ii) rely on actor-side action chunking to handle long horizons, our method strengthens the critic itself by conditioning on short trajectory segments and integrating multi-step returns---without importance sampling (IS).
+Unlike prior approaches that (i) score state--action pairs in isolation or (ii) rely on actor-side action chunking to handle long horizons, our method strengthens the critic itself by conditioning on short trajectory segments and integrating multi-step returns without the need of importance sampling (IS).
 The resulting sequence-aware value estimates capture the critical temporal structure for extended-horizon and sparse-reward problems.
-On local-motion benchmarks, we further show that freezing critic parameters for several steps makes our update compatible with CrossQ's core idea, enabling stable training \emph{without} a target network.
-Despite its simplicity---a 2-layer Transformer with $128$--$256$ hidden units and a maximum update-to-data ratio (UTD) of $1$---the approach consistently outperforms standard SAC and strong off-policy baselines, with particularly large gains on long-trajectory control.
+On multiple benchmarks, we further show that freezing critic parameters for several steps makes our update compatible with CrossQ's core idea, enabling stable training \emph{without} a target network.
+Despite its simplicity, a 2-layer Transformer with $128$--$256$ hidden units and a maximum update-to-data ratio (UTD) of $1$, the approach consistently outperforms standard SAC and strong off-policy baselines, with particularly large gains on long-trajectory control.
 These results highlight the value of sequence modeling and $N$-step bootstrapping on the critic side for long-horizon reinforcement learning.
+Code is available on \href{https://github.com/DongTian95/T-SAC-Official}{GitHub}, and full test logs can be viewed on \href{https://wandb.ai/dt_team/T-SAC

 \definecolor{tsac}{HTML}{6A1B9A} \definecolor{tcp}{HTML}{E69F00} \definecolor{bbrl}{HTML}{56B4E9} \definecolor{ppo}{HTML}{009E73} \definecolor{top}{HTML}{F0E442} \definecolor{gtrxl}{HTML}{D55E00} \definecolor{gsde}{HTML}{8D6E63} \definecolor{sac}{HTML}{CC79A7} \definecolor{crossq}{HTML}{0072B2}